leocodorna13/SimpleCardGame/README.md

 # SimpleCardGame
-A simple HTML card game teamplate
+A simple HTML card game teamplate using HTML
+Choose your card and battle agains the computer.
+Whoever's helth goes Zero loose!
+Have fun.